maxartz15/VertexAnimation/Documentation~/VertexAnimation.md

 # VertexAnimation

+###Important

+For Unity Versions beyond 2021.1.15f, please add "ENABLE_HYBRID_RENDERER_V2" in scripting define symbols in order for the package to work.

 ### Getting Started

 Import the sample assets to quickly get an idea on how to integrate vertex animation into your project.